 The annual inflation rates from 1989 to present day can be seen in the graphic below:

-In the end, in times of an interest cut, the best investment decision we can make as investors is to make adjustments to our investment portfolios based on the big picture trends that we are observing.
+In closing, in times of changing interest rates, the best investment decision we can make as investors is to make adjustments to our investment portfolios based on the big picture trends that we are observing.